There’s a quote that every breathing human ever has either heard of before or recited for themselves that goes:

 This way of learning worked well for its intended purpose for many thousands of years, but because it was motivated by necessity or covering the absolute basics, you were never asked about what it was that you wanted to learn.
 You weren’t nudged into discovering a passion for yourself.
 You were either given a task you had to do for a lifetime or had to find out what that was if you wanted to survive.

-Now in , as our global economies are transitioning out of the secondary sector and into the tertiary and quaternary sector, we’re finding that there is objectively a more diverse pool of work to be done compared to what our parents and grandparents had to do.
+Now in , as our global economies are transitioning out of the Secondary Sector and into the Tertiary Sector, we’re finding that there is objectively a more diverse pool of work to be done compared to what our parents and grandparents had to do.
 Statistically speaking, if you’re in middle school today, by the time you’re ready to join the workforce, you’re most likely going to be working a job that doesn’t even exist yet.
 When it comes to career choice, we can now choose from a plethora of options, and we live in an era where all the information we need to learn new things is at our fingertips.
 Yet, for some reason, the fisherman is still trying to teach us to fish even though we have the option to do anything else.

 Remember when you were a kid and you heard that question?
 You know the one I’m talking about…